 At Spraggs Law, we assist Landlords in navigating the laws and regulations of the Residential Tenancy Act and Regulations and if needed full representation before the Residential Tenancy Branch.

 We win when our client win.
 At Spraggs Law, we strive to achieve the best possible results for our clients.
 We listen to our clients’ needs and craft a legal strategy to help achieve their goals.
 Our collaborative practice allows us to leverage each other’s strengths and dedicate everyone’s collective knowledge and skill to attaining results for our clients.
 Team matters.

-If you have a problem with your landlord, Spraggs Law can help.
+If you have a problem with your landlord/tenant, Spraggs Law can help.
 Contact us now to explore your legal options.